 When does track start?

-First practice will be in late January or early February of 2021 All participants must have their Athletic Clearance forms turned into Randy Takahashi prior to the first day of practice.
+First practice will be February 7th, 2022.
+All participants must have their Athletic Clearance forms turned into Randy Takahashi prior to the first day of practice.
 Practices are 5 days a week, rain or shine, 3:30 to approximately 5:00.

 How do I sign up for track?

 Follow these steps to sign up your child for Acalanes Track & Field.